openmainframeproject/tac/code_of_conduct.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:
+Examples of behavior that contribute to a positive environment for our community include:

 * Demonstrating empathy and kindness toward other people
 * Being respectful of differing opinions, viewpoints, and experiences
 * Giving and gracefully accepting constructive feedback
 * Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-* Focusing on what is best not just for us as individuals, but for the overall community \
+* Focusing on what is best not just for us as individuals, but for the overall community

 Examples of unacceptable behavior include: